Christ-Centered Easter for Kids & Youth

 • Goldfish crackers

-Printable treat tags are included so the mix can be shared with friends, neighbors, or church groups.
+Print the snack tag so the mix can be shared with friends, neighbors, or church groups.
 This makes a great activity for Activity Days, Primary classes, youth groups, Family Home Evening, or Easter gatherings.

 Activities don’t need to be complicated to help children feel the spirit of Easter.
 Simple traditions like crafts, snacks, and family discussions can help kids connect joyful springtime celebrations with the message of Jesus Christ.